Why I’m Backing Global Change for Children

 That alone should stop you mid-scroll.

 I spend my career helping companies communicate clearly with investors.
+Capital in.
+Use of proceeds.
+Execution.
+Results.

 So when I align myself with a charity, the bar is exactly the same.
+I want transparency.
+I want governance.
+I want proof.
+Global Change for Children delivers all three.

 Since 2009, the organization has raised over $680,000 to fund children’s education, health, and community programs in Canada and internationally.
 These aren’t abstract initiatives.
 They’re tangible projects with receipts and outcomes.